zacgule/tg-payme-redpacket-hunter-aggressive.py/README.md

 Proxy rotation support
 Notification when a packet is claimed (e.g., Telegram message to yourself)

+## Important !
+Dislciamer !
+Realistic Expectation !

+No proxy, single session → 3–12% hit rate in busy groups 4–8 sessions + good residential rotating proxies → 18–45% in very active Lunar New Year groups Above 50% consistently → only possible with private browser farms, 100+ sessions, ML-based behavior mimicry, custom anti-fingerprint patches — not public code.

+This is the ceiling for what you can realistically run and maintain yourself in 2026 without serious money behind it.
+So I provide a framework here , hopefully this helps

 ## Happy hunting — and good luck grabbing those red packets! 🧧